Zinovy Rozhestvensky: Aftermath

 In 1906, Rozhestvensky faced court-martial for the disaster, along with each of his surviving battleship commanders.
 Some were sentenced to prison and some to firing squad for either losing the battle or surrendering on the high seas.
 The Tsar's court was fully aware that Admiral Nikolai Nebogatov had surrendered the Russian fleet, as Rozhestvensky had been wounded and unconscious for most of the battle, and was very reluctant to accept his statements of responsibility.
 Nonetheless, Rozhestvensky was adamant in his defense of his subordinate commanders and maintained total responsibility, pleading guilty to losing the battle.
 As was expected (and hoped) by the courts, the Tsar commuted the death-sentenced captains to short prison terms and pardons for the remaining officers.

 Later life

 Rozhestvensky lived out the last years of his life quietly in St Petersburg.
 He died in the early hours of New Year's Day 1909 and was buried in the Alexander Nevsky Lavra.

 Personal life

-He married Olga Antipova which whom he had one daughter.
+He married Olga Antipova with whom he had one daughter.
 He had a number of affairs including beginning around 1900 one with Capitalina Makarova the wife of admiral Stepan Makarov.